Cavalier King Charles Spaniels in Texas

 Cross-Breed Project to improve CKCS

-In Sweden and Finland there is an active breeding program to cross Cavaliers to other breeds, then pair these dogs together to produce a genetically diverse Cavalier.
+In Sweden and Finland there are an active breeding program to cross Cavaliers to other breeds, then pair these dogs together to produce a genetically diverse CKCS.
 After a few generations these offspring will enter the kennel club registry again as “pure” Cavaliers and be allowed to show in the breed ring.
 This forward thinking dog breeding project is the way of the future for all of us who want to save highly inbred dog breeds.
 It is only by adding genetic diversity that dog breeds can improve their health.

 What are the Cavalier’s health problems?

-The list of health problems is very long.
+The list of CKCS health problems is very long.
 But the most relevant ones that we need genetic diversity to “fix” are:

 Our Red-Dawn Cavaliers